 70% of people find human voices more compelling than robotic voices in educational content.
 This stat is especially important now that OpenAI and other AI companies are racing to release human-like AI voices generators that are almost indistinguishable from real human voices.
 (Source)

-However, most real humans can tell when they’re listening to a robot speaking to them and they aren’t impressed.
+However, most humans can tell when they’re listening to a robot speaking to them and they aren’t impressed.

 What Percentage of Teachers Report Increased Student Engagement When Using Audio Resources?

 94% of teachers report that using audio resources increases student engagement.
-Perhaps that’s the reason why the use of audiobooks in schools has increased by 48% over the past five years.
+Perhaps that’s the reason why the use of audiobooks in schools has increased by 48% over the past five years?
 (Source)

-And perhaps increased usage of of audio resources in school setting have caused a general rise in usage of auditory learning mediums?
 For example, podcasts have seen a 37.5% increase in listeners since 2017.
-And in 2024 47% of the 12+ population in the US (41% globally) are monthly podcast listeners (Source)
+And in 2024Â 47% of the 12+ population in the US (41% globally) are monthly podcast listeners (Source)

 In classrooms there should be some kind of balance so no one group of children gets an unfair advantage over the other.